Skip to Content

 Whipstitch

-1. Align your fabric edges.
+1. Position your fabric layers edge-to-edge.

 Hand Sewing Techniques